-A. Chapter reading (Example: Reading the assigned chapters from the textbook based on the topics for the week).B.
-Research and analysis projects (Example: Research system log events to determine the source of a server configuration error).C.
-Simulation and lab assignments (Example: Install Active Directory in a virtual environment.).
+- A. Chapter reading (Example: Reading the assigned chapters from the textbook based on the topics for the week). - B. Research and analysis projects (Example: Research system log events to determine the source of a server configuration error).

+C. Simulation and lab assignments (Example: Install Active Directory in a virtual environment.).

-Methods of Evaluation Rationale Final Exam Comprehensive Exam: A comprehensive exam in a proctored environment will evaluate a student's preparedness for the Server+ exam.
+Methods of Evaluation Rationale Final Exam Comprehensive Exam: A comprehensive exam in a proctored environment will evaluate a students preparedness for the Server+ exam.
 Tests Objective Exams: Objective exams will evaluate the student's comprehension of text material and prepare them for the Server+ certification exam environment.
-Homework Hands on simulations: Activities will reinforce the practical application of theories presented in the text.
-Simulations will also provide insight and training into real world tasks for IT Professionals.
-For example, install Active Directory in a simul Participation Discussions: Students will participate in discussions to critically explore concepts and compare elements of the text.
+Homework Hands-on simulations: Activities will reinforce the practical application of theories presented in the text.
+Simulations will also provide insight and training into real-world tasks for IT Professionals.
+For example, install Active Directory in a simulated environment.
+The simulation requires students to complete a series of tasks and submit their results which are scored on a rubric.
+Participation Discussions: Students will participate in discussions to critically explore concepts and compare elements of the text.
 For example: Discuss best practices for applying permissions to users in Active Directory.